Intermittent fasting schedules for beginners

 Build your intermittent fasting team

-Speaking of allies, at SIMPLE we’re always in your corner.
+Speaking of allies, we’re always in your corner at Simple.

 Be prepared

 The early intermittent fasting phase can be a little rocky.
-Being prepared makes so much difference to whether you calmly ride out that stage with composure, or whether it reduces you to a flailing mess.
+Being prepared makes so much of a difference in whether you calmly ride out that stage with composure or get reduced to a flailing mess.

 Here are the things to be ready for.
-In the first two weeks of your intermittent fasting plan, you will most likely feel:
+In the first two weeks of your intermittent fasting schedule, you will most likely feel:

 Choose your intermittent fasting schedule